 Speaker: Bryan Coleman, Senior Director, Pharmaceutical & Device Consulting Services, EAS Consulting Group, LLC

-Speaker: David Schoneker, President, Owner, Consultant, Black Diamond Regulatory Consulting, LLC
+Speaker: David R. Schoneker, President, Owner, Consultant, Black Diamond Regulatory Consulting, LLC

 How to Register for the 2021 Regulatory, Science & Quality Virtual Conference